ghostwan/PodTube/README.md

 - Search for feed to add
 - New marked when a new episode is available
 - Button "Mark all as read"
-- Update list by dragging from the top
 - Erase specific settings
 - Have a cleaner UI
 - Improve code